Know Your Customer, Eat Ice Cream–Right?

-It isn’t enough to say, All kids love ice-cream.
-It isn’t even enough to say, This neighbourhood is perfect because these kids get pocket money.
+It isn’t enough to say that All kids love ice-cream.
+Nor can you rest on your laurels thinking, This neighbourhood is perfect because these kids get pocket money.
 You’ll do better if you dig deeper.
 Here’s a simplified example.

 Of the kids who love ice-cream:

 - What are their ages?